csb324/HangAtBrown/DOING RIGHT NOW.md

-DOING RIGHT NOW: making a user-form partial bc yeahhh
+DOING RIGHT NOW: events have subjects based on either topic or user's interests

 to-change:
-on profile: make class-year a dropdown on event: make time a dropdown & increment by 15
+on event: make time a dropdown & increment by 15